johnhayn-es/johnhayn-es/index.md

 I am guided by three personal design principles:

-* Intention; the work I produce is justifiable and has meaning
+* **Intention**; the work I produce is justifiable and has meaning
-* Accuracy; the work I produce is accurate
+* **Accuracy**; the work I produce is accurate
-* Collaboration; my role is to work with others to find the solution
+* **Collaboration**; my role is to work with others to find the solution

-### In my own time
+## About me

-* I enjoy getting out for a run
-* I held an advisory position for GoVia Thameslink between 2015 and 2019
-* I play guitar for <a href="https://thegreatfire.co.uk">The Great Fire</a>
-* I (build and) maintain websites for my friends: <a href="http://printersplayhouse.co.uk">Printer's Playhouse</a> and <a href="http://moarguitars.com">Moar Guitars</a>
-* I'm currently learning as much as I can about web3 technology
+I enjoy getting out for a run.
+I held an advisory position for GoVia Thameslink between 2015 and 2019.
+I play guitar for <a href="https://thegreatfire.co.uk">The Great Fire</a>.
+I (build and) maintain websites for my friends: <a href="http://printersplayhouse.co.uk">Printer's Playhouse</a> and <a href="http://moarguitars.com">Moar Guitars</a>.
+I'm currently learning as much as I can about web3 technology.

-I offer remote coaching and mentorship sessions over lunch, email me to find out more and book a slot (mail [at] johnhayn.es).
+*I offer remote coaching and mentorship sessions over lunch, email me to find out more and book a slot (mail [at] johnhayn.es).*